-Parents disagreeing with the decisions reached by district personnel regarding necessary accommodations for access to the educational program may request a hearing before an impartial hearing officer by notifying the district's ADA/ Section 504 Coordinator.
+Parents disagreeing with the decisions reached by District personnel regarding necessary accommodations for access to the educational program may request a hearing before an impartial hearing officer by notifying the District's ADA/Section 504 Coordinator.
 The parent/guardian is entitled to participate in the hearing and to be represented by counsel.

-The district's designated ADA/Section 504 Coordinator is Nancy Lehman, Director of Student Services, 406 SW School St., Ankeny, IA 50023 (515) 965-9600.
+Coordinator is Nancy Lehman, Director of Student Services, 406 SW School St., Ankeny, IA 50023 (515) 965-9600.